justinchiu/sentclass/README.md

 # SentClass
-Sentence classification on the Sentihood dataset.
+Sentence classification on the Sentihood dataset with a couple CRF models.

 ## Requirements
 Code is tested with [torch](https://github.com/pytorch/pytorch) 1.0.0, [pyro](https://github.com/uber/pyro) 0.3.0,